Frequently Asked Questions: 5-Year Medicine course (A100 and A10L - 2020 entry)

 I don’t meet the grade requirements because I was unwell around the exams, will I still be considered?

-You should notify your school or college of any extenuating circumstances so that the exam boards can be informed and consider the circumstances when grading the exam papers.
+If you were unwell during earlier exams, we would have expected you to have informed your school or college of the extenuating circumstances.
+The school or college, would inform the relevant exam boards so your circumstances could be considered when grading the exam papers.
 We are unable to consider extenuating circumstances retrospectively.

 If you have extenuating circumstances while you are holding an offer to study medicine at our University, you must provide details to us as well as the Examination Board.